 This year’s location is Saint Teresa of Avila Catholic Church and School (2216 Fargo Street, Los Angeles, CA, 90039), located in the famous area of Los Angeles called Silver Lake:

 We recommend booking a hotel in Glendale and commuting—but hundreds of potential options are available.
 The daily schedule of events is forthcoming.
-We ask you to submit your application no later than 5 April 2020, which is Palm Sunday.
+We ask you to submit your application no later than 29 April 2020.
 Thank you!